Tener/haskore-guide/doc/wow_1.markdown

 		...
 	     deriving (Show, Eq, Ord, Ix, Enum, Bounded)

-It seems to be too easy now to change an instrument, isn't it.
+It seems to be too easy now to set up an instrument, isn't it.

 Tavern Melody
 --------------